hifly81/kafka-examples/README.md

   A running confluent schema registry is need to register the avro schema.
 Further info at: https://github.com/confluentinc/schema-registry
   - perspicuus: uses a custom AvroSerializer *com.redhat.kafka.demo.producer.serializer.perspicuus.AvroSerializer* for key and value.<br>
   A running RedHat perspicuus schema registry is need to register the avro schema.
 Further info at: https://github.com/jhalliday/perspicuus
+  - partitioner: use a custom partitioner for keys.<br>
+  A topic with 3 partitions named "demo-2" must exists.

 Every producer implementation has its own *Runner* java class producing a bunch of sample messages.